rust-lang/book/src/ch17-00-async-await.md

 process might take a long time.
 It would be nice if we could do something else while we are waiting for those long-running processes to complete.

-Consider again the examples of exporting a video file and waiting on the video file to finish uploading.
 The video export will use as much CPU and GPU power as it can.
 If you only had one CPU core, and your operating system never paused that export until it completed, you could not do anything else on your computer while it was running.
 That would be a pretty frustrating experience, though, so instead your computer can (and does!) invisibly interrupt the export often enough to let you get other small amounts of work done along the way.

 The file upload is different.
 It does not take up very much CPU time.
 Instead, you are mostly waiting on data to transfer across the network.
 If you only have